blessed45/running-notes/LINUX-1-README.md

 you may have to switch from one directory to another so please take note

-if i do ls pwd = it will list the content of my present working directory le dev = list the content in the dev directory ls /home = list the content of the /home directory le /dev = list the content of the /dev home director
+            ls pwd        # it will list the content of my present working directory

+list the content in the dev directory

+           ls dev
+list the content of the /home directory

+           ls /home
+list the content of the /dev home director
+            ls /home